Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Introduction

 Quantum computation provides a potential way to solve classically intractable problems, such as integer factorization \cite{shor1999polynomial} and simulation of large quantum systems \cite{feynman1985quantum,freedman2002simulation}.
 To enable the practical large-scale quantum computation, quantum error correction (QEC) is the crucial technique that protects information against the noise by encoding physical qubits into logical qubits of a certain type of QEC code \cite{preskill1998reliable,nielsen2010quantum,terhal2015quantum}.

-Much of the current work focuses on the stabilizer code \cite{gottesman1997stabilizer}, a well-studied QEC code.
-As a type of stabilizer code, topological codes \cite{dennis2002topological,pachos2012introduction} including color codes \cite{bombin2006topological,kubica2018abcs} and surface codes \cite{fowler2012surface} draw extra attention since they are compatible with the real hardware limited by the local constraints in the two-dimensional (2-D) architecture.
+Much of the current work focuses on a subset of QEC codes, the stabilizer code \cite{gottesman1997stabilizer}.
+As a type of the stabilizer code, topological codes \cite{dennis2002topological,pachos2012introduction} including color codes \cite{bombin2006topological,kubica2018abcs} and surface codes \cite{fowler2012surface} draw extra attention since they are compatible with the real hardware limited by the local constraints in the two-dimensional (2-D) architecture.
 Compared to surface code, the advantage of color code is that it encodes a logical qubit with fewer physical qubits and can implement logical Clifford gates transversally.

-However, it has long been believed that the circuit-level threshold of color codes is about an order of magnitude lower than that of surface codes, which is a significant reason why color codes fall behind in the competition with surface codes \cite{landahl2014quantum,chamberland2020triangular,fowler2012towards,stephens2014fault}.
+An important indicator of the performance of a QEC code is the threshold.
+However, it had long been believed that the circuit-level threshold of color codes is about an order of magnitude lower than that of surface codes, which is a significant reason why color codes fall behind in the competition with surface codes \cite{landahl2014quantum,chamberland2020triangular,fowler2012towards,stephens2014fault}.
+In the first part of our work, by improving the decoding algorithm, we obtain the threshold of $0.47\%$ for the 6,6,6 triangular color code \cite{landahl2011fault}, basically the same order of magnitude as the threshold of surface codes of $0.7\%\sim0.9\%$ using an efficient decoder \cite{fowler2012towards,stephens2014fault}.